-With an an electronic ID from an EU/EAA country (eID) you gain access to many Danish public self-services.
+With an electronic ID from an EU/EAA country (called an eID) you gain access to many Danish public self-services.

-Soon for example, an Italian citizen will be able to claim his holiday allowance from working in Denmark without sending letters back and forth to Denmark.
-His Italian national eID will be valid which means that he can do the paperwork online.
+Soon for example, an Italian citizen will be able to claim their holiday allowance from working in Denmark without sending letters back and forth to Denmark.
+Their Italian national eID will be valid which means that they can do the paperwork online.

 How to get started

-The first time you log in to a Danish self-service, which requires a CPR-number you will be asked to connect your CPR number to your non-Danish eID.
-You will be redirected to another online service, the Danish connect-service, where you can apply for a connection.
+The first time you log in to a Danish self-service, which requires a CPR number, you will be asked to connect your CPR number to your non-Danish eID.
+You will be redirected to an application form, where you need to provide your CPR number.
+The connection is established automatically when possible.
+If the connection cannot be made automatically, you can apply for a connection manually.

 What is a CPR number?